7. Medical Exam

 Height and Weight

-The maximum body fat percentages are 22 percent for men and 33 percent for women.
-A body fat percentage is not required for candidates whose weight falls within the parameters set forth in Table 1 in the Navy Body Composition Assessment (BCA) guide.
-For those candidates whose weight exceeds the maximum for their height, a body fat measurement will subsequently be taken using the circumference (tape measure) method.
-Candidates who do not meet the established medical requirements for admission at the time of their medical examination may still be considered for and offered a conditional appointment.
-Candidates are expected to report for the Academy's Indoctrination Program meeting the height-weight standards.
+- The maximum body fat percentages are 22 percent for men and 33 percent for women.
+A body fat percentage is not required for applicants whose weight falls within the parameters set forth in Table 1 in the Navy Body Composition Assessment (BCA) guide.
+For those applicants whose weight exceeds the maximum for their height, a body fat measurement will subsequently be taken using the circumference (tape measure) method.
+Applicants who do not meet the established medical requirements for admission at the time of their medical examination may still be considered for and offered a conditional appointment.
+Appointed candidates are expected to report for the Academy's Indoctrination Program meeting the height-weight standards.

 Heart and Vascular System